lucylucy83/bedding/content/posts/natural-mattress.md

 Also, the natural fibers in natural mattresses, like cotton and wool, regulate your body temperature while you sleep.
 So, you have plenty to love about the comfortable night’s sleep you’ll get with a natural mattress.
 Especially when compared to mattresses made with synthetic foam materials that get warm close to the skin, keeping you up at night when you’d rather be sleeping.
 <br>
 <br>
 PlushBeds is dedicated to promoting healthy living for the planet and its people.
 Our mattresses are made with the finest quality natural ingredients, contain no toxins, and are rigorously tested and inspected to ensure quality.
-If you want to go the extra mile for your health, consider our luxurious Botanical Bliss Organic Latex Mattress.
+If you want to go the extra mile for your health, consider our luxurious <a href="https://bit.ly/organiclatexmattress">Botanical Bliss Organic Latex Mattress</a>.